-I need YOU to make my books the best they can be.
-And best of all, you read my books for FREE before anybody else even knows they exist.
+Best of all, you’ll read Traci Lovelot books FREE 🤫 before anybody else even knows they exist.

-Awesome readers like you are the secret sauce! 🙂
+Awesome readers like you are the secret sauce to creating amazing books! 😘

 Frequently Asked Questions

-Use the links below to find answers to your questions.
+Find answers to your questions below.
 Hit the up arrow to jump back up here afterward.

-- What do I get if I join Traci’s Reader Team?
+- What do I get if I join?

 - What if I have some bad news?